#10 Most Cited1,100+ citations/year

 Stairway violations are typically identified during the walkaround portion of an inspection.
 Missing handrails, unfilled metal pan stairs, and obstructed stairways are all immediately visible conditions.
 These are often cited alongside ladder violations under the same Subpart X:

-• No stairway or ladder provided at elevation changes of 19 inches or more
+• No stairway or ladder provided at elevation changes of 19+ inches

-• Missing handrails or stairrails on stairways with 4+ risers
+• Missing handrails on stairways with 4 or more risers

 Penalty Exposure